mekkablue/Python-for-Glyphs/README.md

 * `intersect⇥` Intersect GSPath objects.
 * `timer⇥` Method for taking and reporting elapsed time.
 * `notification⇥` Display a floating notification in top right corner of screen.
-* `write` Method *saveFileInLocation()* for writing UTF-8 string into a new file.
+* `write⇥` Method *saveFileInLocation()* for writing UTF-8 string into a new file.
-* `keys` NSEvent algorithm for determining which modifier keys are pressed by the user.
+* `keys⇥` NSEvent algorithm for determining which modifier keys are pressed by the user.
+* `g23⇥` A try/except clause for compatibility with Glyphs 2 and 3.

 #### Vanilla-specific snippets